piyushjajoo/k8s-operators-course/module-08/labs/lab-01-multi-tenancy.md

 }
 ```

-### Task 5.2: Implement Cleanup with Finalizers
+### Task 5.2: Cleanup with Finalizers

-Since we can't use OwnerReferences for automatic garbage collection, use finalizers:
+Since we can't use OwnerReferences for automatic garbage collection, the solutions file implements finalizers.
+Here's how they work:

 ```go
 const clusterDatabaseFinalizer = "database.example.com/clusterdatabase-finalizer"